Early Christian History: Controversies — Donatism

 Each side in the conflict denounced the other in the harshest terms.
 The two bishops coexisted, with each being succeeded by another bishop of the same faction.
 Over time, each side built its own churches, some next door to each other (which only made the situation even more heated).
 Across northern Africa, there were essentially two overlapping churches; one Donatist, the other traditionalist.

 The Donatists survived the Vandal invasion which began in 429 CE, and even the reconquest of the eastern Emperor Justinian beginning in 533.
-The Byzatine Church had condemned Donatists long before then, and harassed them when they were able.
-Donatists’ fortunes dwindled after the reconquest, however, they maintained a presence in northern Africa nevertheless.
+The Byzantine Church had condemned Donatists long before then, and harassed them when they were able to do so.
+Donatists’ fortunes dwindled after the reconquest, but they retained a presence in northern Africa despite the Byzatines’ efforts.

 While the Donatist controversy raged in north-central Africa and led to a massive rift leaving two separate churches side-by-side, it was not the only place where this sort of purity-testing existed.
-It was a local phenomenon in other regions.
-Among the most notable of those were the Melitians of Egypt, whose movement was named for one Bishop Melitius in Upper Egypt.
+It emerged as an extremely localized phenomenon in a tiny number of other regions.
+The most notable of those were the Melitians of Egypt, whose movement was named for one Bishop Melitius in Upper Egypt.

-This particular schism predated the Edict of Milan.
+This particular schism predated the Edict of Milan (as had the Donatist schism, what with Caecilian’s election as bishop of Carthage in 311).
 Even while the Roman persecution was underway, Melitius had advocated for Christians to openly practice their faith, following a form of “passive resistance” of the Roman regime, and embrace imprisonment or martyrdom, should it come.
 He and Peter, Patriarch of Alexandria, had both been imprisoned during Diocletian’s persecution.
-When that ended, Patriarch Peter allowed lapsed clergy to return after doing penance, but Melitius was offended by that and campaigned against him, including ordaining a number of additional clergy who held to his purist view.
+When that ended and both returned to their offices, Patriarch Peter allowed lapsed clergy to return after doing penance, but Melitius was offended by that and campaigned against him, including ordaining a number of additional clergy who held to his purist view.

-As with Donatism, the result was two parallel lines of bishops and other clergy, some Meltiian (a faction that Melitius himself called “the Church of the Martyrs”) and others traditionalist, belonging to the Patriarch’s faction.
-Over the following years, this schism reached the attention of the rest of eastern Christendom, and it was addressed by the Council of Nicaea.
+As with Donatism, the result was two parallel lines of bishops and other clergy, some Melitian (a faction that Melitius himself called “the Church of the Martyrs”) and others traditionalist, belonging to the Patriarch’s faction.
+Over the following years, this schism reached the attention of the rest of eastern Christendom.
+This smaller-scale schism was addressed by the Council of Nicaea.
 During the Council, an accord was reached, allowing Melitians to return to orthodoxy, after a fashion.

-A number of years later, this fell apart.
+A number of years later, though, this fell apart.
 Athanasius became Patriarch of Alexandria not long after the Council, and in the 330s he was deposed by a synod in Tyre, based on a number of accusations.
-This had been undertaken by the Church’s Arian faction, which survived the Council and later went after their chief accuser during the Council’s debates.
+This had been undertaken by the Church’s Arian faction, which survived the Council and later went after the man who’d been their chief accuser during the Council’s debates.
 For reasons that aren’t clear, Athanasius accused the Melitians of having assisted the Arians.
-This caused the Melitians and Arians to be viewed, together, as a single “heretical” faction, and Melitians were accused of having signed on with the Arians’ Christology.
+This caused the Melitians and Arians to be viewed, together, as a single “heretical” faction, and Melitians were believed to have signed on with the Arians’ Christology.

-Notably, there’s no evidence the Melitians actually held to any Arian doctines.
-But because of this presumption, the schism resumed.
+Notably, there’s no evidence the Melitians actually held to any Arian doctrines, or partipated in the Arians’ takedown of Athanasius.
+But because Athanasius was so vocal about it, the schism resumed.
 Over time the Melitian faction (by now, viewed as a full-blown “heresy”) dwindled, but it lingered at least into the 8th century.

 No Resolution!